How To Boost the SEO of Your Organization's LinkedIn Page

 April 9, 2019

-Editor's Note: As we start the second half of 2019, we're looking back at some of the year's most popular posts on the LinkedIn Marketing Blog.
-This one ranked No. 5.
+Editor's Note: As 2020 approaches, we're looking back at some of 2019's most popular posts on the LinkedIn Marketing Blog.
+This one ranked No. 6.

 You already know the importance of optimizing your website so that it shows up near the top of relevant search engine results.
 But, did you know you can also consider SEO for your company’s LinkedIn Page?